St. Croix’s Chaney

 Along with the rich history you will find beautiful white-sand beaches with turquoise water, tropical weather, coral reefs, scuba diving, great dining, a rainforest, fishing, kayaking, golf, and more all within in the two main towns of Christiansted and Frederiksted.

 One “must do” for beachcombers in St. Croix is Chaney hunting.
-Chaney, pronounced “chay-nee,” is the local name for beautiful pottery shards found on the beaches and grounds of old sugar mill plantations that are scattered around St. Croix.
+Chaney, pronounced “chay-nee,” is the local name for beautiful pottery pieces found on the beaches and grounds of old sugar mill plantations that are scattered around St. Croix.
 Historically, the children of St. Croix would find the broken pieces of china, round them into coins and use them for play money or tokens for hopscotch.
 Chaney is a Crucian word derived from the words “china” and “money.”

 Land Chaney, also known as Plantation Chaney, is pottery that is dug from the soil around the island’s many sugar mill plantation.
 Plantation Chaney is usually shiny, with its original glaze intact.
 There are many explanations as to why Chaney can be found around plantation homes.
 Fine china, after much use, often begins to chip or break, and since there were no landfills in early St. Croix, broken pottery was just tossed out the kitchen window.
 Another possible source is the infamous labor riot, “Fireburn of 1878,” where workers in the pursuit of better working conditions—in many ways, they were still treated like slaves—looted and burned down many plantations and many household items, including china, were destroyed.